Section 3.4: School-Based Strategies

 Importance of a Supportive School Climate

-A positive school climate is characterized by supportive interactions between students and staff, clear expectations for behavior, and consistent enforcement of rules.
+A positive school climate is characterized by supportive interactions between students and staff, clear expectations for behavior, and consistent rule enforcement.
 Such an environment reduces the likelihood of school-related behavioral issues and delinquency by providing students with a stable and nurturing setting.
 Research has shown that schools with a strong sense of community and positive relationships can effectively buffer at-risk students from the pressures of external negative influences, such as peer delinquency or community violence.

 Strategies for Creating a Positive School Environment